pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/MoreAboutFileMounts/Index.rst

 Notice that safe\_mode and other security restrictions might prevent PHP from working on files outside the document root and thus prevent absolute filemounts from working!
-See the "Installing and Upgrading TYPO3" document for more details on `how to run TYPO3 on safe\_mode / open\_basedir <../Sites/typo3/doc_inst_upgr/doc/manual.sxw#safe_mode%2 0and%20open_basedir%7Coutline>`_ environments.
+See the "Installation and Upgrade Guide" for more details on :ref:`how to configure PHP <t3install:php>` environments.

 Home directories